nemesis1346/rimanashun/README.md

 ### Data Management

-- Vocabulary data is stored in `assets/data.json`
+- Vocabulary data is stored in `assets/data.json` (~3,000 Kichwa-Spanish word pairs)
 - Categories are defined in `src/data/categories.ts`
 - Data loading utilities are in `src/utils/dataLoader.ts`